angeloocana/angeloocana/src/pages/blog/static-site/gatsby-i18n.en.md

 ## Second: Why i18n?

-i18n is the global term used to describe multi language sites, blogs, programs, ...etc.
+i18n is the global term used to describe multi language sites, blogs, programs, and so on.

-> Trusted me, Always start a project multi language, even if you are using just one language.
+> Trust me, You should always start a multi language project, even if you are using just one language.

 It's almost impossible to add i18n to any project already done without a completely rewrite.

-One big advantage is that you get all you texts centralized, if you change one msg, it is going to be changed every where, you don't need to search all your application looking for that text.
+One big advantage is that you get all you texts centralized, if you change one msg, it is going to be changed every where, you don't need to search all your application looking for that msg.

 > Build your application thinking in the future and world wide.